 |Notice - Email Phishing Attack Continues to Target Lawyers - Tuesday, December 06, 2016|

 The U.S. District Court has been notified by the Colo.
-Supreme Court's Office of Attorney Regulation Counsel that it has become aware of an email phishing scam targeting attorneys in many states, including Colorado.
+Supreme Court's Office of Attorney Regulation Counsel that it has become aware of an email phishing scam that has reemerged in several states, including Colorado.
 Emails are being sent to lawyers purporting to notify them of disciplinary action.

 View the Office of Attorney Regulation Counsel's Notice HERE.

 |U.S. DISTRICT COURT LOCAL RULES REVISIONS EFFECTIVE DECEMBER 1, 2016 - Thursday, November 10, 2016|